sathwick-p/gprxy/docs/go.doc.md

 Then, since we can have multiple goroutines talking to a single connection pool, our logic has to be such that the first connection pool is created by the first goroutine that is started, and after that all the goroutines need to use the same connection pool and cannot create their own.

-To handle this, we will use mutexes as we cannot create a race condition between the goroutines if multiple are created at the same time — it would cause a race for the first one to create a pool.
+To make this safe, I use an RWMutex so multiple readers are fast and only pool creation takes an exclusive lock.

-You want to keep a pool of connections per database name (`poolManager[database]`).
-Multiple goroutines may request a pool at the same time.
-You don’t want to create duplicate pools.
-You also don’t want to lock too aggressively (hurts performance).
+I keep a pool of connections per database name (`poolManager[database]`).
+Multiple goroutines can ask for a pool at the same time.
+I don't want duplicate pools, and I don't want to lock too aggressively either.

 The pool manager is basically a `map[string]*pgxpool.Pool` that will get created for each DB: